SoundaryaNattuva/leet-code-buddy/README.md

 ## Icebox items 🧊
 - [ ] Add a search bar to swift through applications and templates.
-- [ ] Have a stats page which shows applications applied to, interviewing and secured.
+- [ ] Have a statistics page which shows number of applications you have submitted, how many you are in the process for interviewing and how many you've successfully scored a job for.
-- [ ] Make the web app mobile responsive
+- [ ] Add a delete and update functionality to the scheduled interviews.
-- [ ] Add a delete and update functionality to the scheduled interviews
+- [ ] Have a calendar page to display all interviews logged.

 ## Entity Relational Diagram
 ![Image](https://i.imgur.com/U5sjlAY.png)